 Drawing from the nearly 53 hills that frame San Francisco’s most diverse and engaging neighborhoods, Peak Experience reconceives the hills of SF into a series of varying and undulating mounds that frame a mix of uses that promote the integration of play into traditional street models.
 Situated along the stretch of Embarcadero and Fremont, Peak Experience builds upon the recreational corridor of the waterfront to establish a strong identity for Market Street through the augmentation of the flexible sidewalk zone to create an active corridor that supports interactive discovery, play and community engagement.
 Responding to the lack of views of SF’s landscape and often static streetscape elements, Peak Experience proposes a soft and flexible sidewalk zone that seeks to introduce a malleable street typology that provide a platform for varying community experiences, while educating users of SF geography.

-15 KNOTS is composed of 3 primary elements occupying the rectangular plot of grass (the canvas), the Wind Walls (the agent of design), and the Perimeter Path (the circulator).
-The Field occupies the center of the lot, planted with Mexican Feather Grass.
+15 KNOTS is composed of three primary elements occupying a rectangular plot of grass (the canvas), Wind Walls (the agent of design), and Perimeter Path (the circulator).
+The Field occupies the center of the lot, planted with flax.
 While retaining a simple planar elegance, the field is enacted upon by the forces of wind.
 The natural forces of the wind are magnified and abstracted to ephemerally etch its patterns through the movement of the grass.
 The Wind Walls generate the force necessary to gracefully form the grass field into directional patterns.
 As visitors circulate around the perimeter the wind stream becomes momentarily interrupted by their presence, encouraging a direct relationship between the movement and proliferation of visitors and the vectorization of the grass field.
 15 KNOTS is at once mechanically operated while remaining enticingly ephemeral, induced both by the mechanization of the wind walls.
 The wind patterns will alternate weekly, through the rotation of mobile fans located within the walls.
 The simple decomposed granite Perimeter Path enables a circumscribed experience of the garden.

 Contributors: Kimberly Garza, Andrew tenBrink, Forbes Lipschitz